 As a professor of painting at Yale University from 1994 to 2018, Feinstein played an important, albeit peripheral, role in the contemporary art scene through her engagement with and support for younger generations of artists whose works have been widely recognized.
 Rochelle Feinstein: Image of an Image is the first comprehensive survey of the artist’s work in the United States and will provide New York audiences the unique opportunity to reassess the work of a highly original artist.
 It follows a critically acclaimed three-venue retrospective of Feinstein in Switzerland and Germany in 2015-2016, in which each venue presented a modified version of the exhibition.

-Rochelle Feinstein: Image of an Image was made possible by the generous support of Kathleen O'Grady and the O'Grady Foundation, Toby D. Lewis, and the S.J.
-Weiler Fund.
+Rochelle Feinstein: Image of an Image was made possible by the generous support of Agnes Gund, Kathleen O'Grady and the O'Grady Foundation, Toby D. Lewis, S.J.
+Weiler Fund, Alice Kosmin, Deborah Goodman Davis, and Candice Madey.